An explanation of the Koan answer

 The Koan deals with you, yes, YOU who is reading the Koan right now.

-The "I", or the dog, can't have Buddha Nature.
+The "I", or this dog, can't have Buddha Nature.
 Nobody can.
-It's something to be!
+It's something one has to be!

-But Person, who's dealing with the Koan, is "Buddha Nature".
-This Person has to be shown.
+This means the Person, the Being, who's dealing with this Koan, is "Buddha Nature".
+And this Person has to be shown.

-Either by repeating, how the Master showed himself as a Person: "MUUUUUUU"
+Either by repeating, how the Master showed himself as a Person: "MUUUUUUU !" or, better

-or, better, by coming forward as an answering Person e.g. just by pointing to the Person you are.
+by coming forward as an answering Person e.g. just by pointing to yourself, the "Buddha Nature" you are.

-The Koan was very famous in China, which made
+The Koan was quite famous in China, which made

-There are many different versions and an odd modern story.
+There are many different versions and strange modernisations.

-The Koan is traditionally used in all Zen schools, to exhaust the newbies.
+The Koan is traditionally used in many Zen schools, to exhaust the newbies curiosity.
 Whatever answer is given, it's wrong until the student is totally desperate.

-Don't be disappointed if your right answer is rejected.
+Therefore don't be disappointed if your creative answer is rejected.
 That's a tradition in Zen.

 Traditional Commentaries and ....
 Poems (Gata)